xizon/Uix-Slideshow/README.md

 * Fixed a possible bug of duplication running script with Uix Page Builder.
 * Enhance the compatibility of each plug-in.
 * Optimized front-end default scripts.
+* Fixed a shortcode showing the number of errors.
+* Removed the number of short code display attributes.